Tag: ocean observations

 Read Full Article

-Scientists at AOML in collaboration with partners at the University of Miami’s Rosenstiel School of Marine and Atmospheric Science (RSMAS) have identified Loop Current related anticyclonic eddies along the northwest coast of Cuba in the southern Gulf of Mexico, named “CubAns” (“Cuba anticyclones”).
+Scientists at AOML in collaboration with partners at the University of Miami’s Rosenstiel School of Marine and Atmospheric Science (RSMAS) have identified Loop Current related anticyclonic eddies along the northwest coast of Cuba in the southern Gulf of America, named “CubAns” (“Cuba anticyclones”).
 These eddies play an important role in the ocean circulation associated with the Loop Current.
 This team of scientists is the first to study CubANs.

 Read Full Article